What are eating disorders?

 - Mood changes: food intervenes in producing hormones and neurotransmitters; hence, the person can be more irritable and more prone to develop depression with an unbalanced diet.

-- Social relationship issues: people with eating disorders can isolate socially to avoid social events related to food, increasing the feelings of loneliness.
+- Social relationship issues: people with eating disorders can isolate themselves socially to avoid social events related to food, increasing their feelings of loneliness.